highlayer-team/hl-docs/general-documentation/http-api.md

 ## Sequencer API

-This section describes endpoints exposed by highlayer sequencer.
+This section describes endpoints exposed by the highlayer sequencer.
 You can find sequencer endpoint in [magic values](/general-documentation/magic-values).

 ### Fetch transaction by sequencer transaction index

 `GET` `/ledger/:sequencerTxIndex`

-Sequencer assigns unique number to each transaction it processes in incremental order (if index 2 exists, index 1 must exist too).
+The sequencer assigns a unique number to each transaction it processes in incremental order (if index 2 exists, index 1 must exist too).

 <Badge type="info" text="Returns" /> [Transaction](/general-documentation/common-data-types.md#transaction)